+CHM 232 Organic Chemistry II 3 3 U 4

+PHY 151 College Physics I 3 2 0 4

+or

+PHY 251 General Physics I 3 3 0 4

+11. Other Required RCC hours (1 SHC)

+ACA 122 College Transfer Success 0 2 0 1

-\Science and communications courses must be taken in a seated classroom setting.
-Science courses taken more than five (5) years prior to one's desired enrollment date may not be accepted. \\The higher grade will be used in calculating the GPA for the application to Wingate's School of Pharmacy.
+Science and commi unications courses must be tak ken in a seated classroon n setting g.
+Science

+courses taken courses taken more than five (5) years prior to one's desired enrollment date may not be accepted.

+The higher grade will be used in calculating the GPA for the application to Wingate's School

+of Pharmacy.